rcky844/knowledge-handbook/Chemistry/Planet Earth/The atmosphere/The atmosphere.md

 |      Carbon dioxide / $\ce{CO2 (g)}$      |     0.03 - 0.04%     |
 |       Water vapour / $\ce{H2O (g)}$       |       variable       |

 Individual components of air have [[Properties and uses of components of air|different uses]].
-However, they are not found in nature, and has to be [[Separation of different components of air|separated from air]].
+However, they are not found in nature, and has to be [[Fractional distillation of liquefied air|separated from air]].